|

 Today many of the old

-towns and industries have been lost - swallowed up by the forest and time.
+towns and industries have been lost to the forest and time.

 |